Designing UI Using Stack Views

 Select the stack view that you just created.
 Click the Align button in the layout bar.
 Check the Horizontally in Container option and click Add 1 Constraint.

 Next, to add a spacing constraint, click the Add New Constraints button and set the value of the bottom side to

 One thing you may notice is that the button is narrower than expected.
 As you embed the buttons in the stack view, they are resized to its intrinsic size.
-If you want to set the width to 200, you will need to add a width constraint to the stack view.
-In the document view, control-drag from the stack view to itself and choose Width to add the constraint.
+If you want to set the width to 200, you will need to add the size constraint to the stack view.
+In the document view, control-drag from the stack view to itself to bring up the context menu.
+Choose Width to add the width constraint.

 200. The stack view now has a fixed width of 200 points.

 Both buttons should have a height of 50 points.
 As you may know, we need to add a height constraint for both of them.
 Xcode allows you to add the same constraints to multiple objects at the same time.
 In this case, you can hold the command key and select both buttons.
 Then click the Add new constraints button and set the height to